W. O. J. Nieuwenkamp: Later life, move to Italy

 With his wife Anna, Nieuwenkamp had four children.
 The growth of his family, as well as his increasing accumulation of art objects collected on his trips abroad, forced him to abandon his houseboat and build a house on land.
 This move was the subject of his book My Home on the Water, My House on the Land.

-From 1910 to 1920 he was living and working at Edam in the Netherlands.
+From 1910 to 1920, he lived and worked at Edam in the Netherlands.
 Then he moved to Italy, initially drifting, then living in Rome.
 Later he bought a villa in Fiesole near Florence, which was the subject of a book — A Florentine Villa.
 There he remained until his death in 1950.